How to pick Field Trips

-If you cannot find the information you need on either of our websites please feel free to ask me questions.
-I can describe the trips and guides.
-If you want to contact an particular guide contact me and I can usually get you the information.
-I can also help with registration.
-What I can't tell you is what the weather will be like on a specific trip or what birds you will see.
-All I can provide is a range of birds and weather.
-You can contact me directly at 520-two six six-0149.
+If you cannot find the information you need on either of our websites please feel free to ask questions.
+We can describe the trips and guides but what we can't tell you is what the weather will be like on a specific trip or what birds you will see.
+Please contact us at firstname.lastname@example.org.

 Use The Wait list

 The wait list is a handy tool to let you know if a desired trip opens up after you register.
 It costs nothing to put your name in the queue.
 If something opens you will be sent an email asking if you want in.
 Be sure to have your cell phone on so I can reach you if a trip opens up.

 Neither smoking nor the uses of recording equipment (except by the trip leader) are allowed on field trips.

 Each trip has a ‘Difficulty Number’ that describes the level of hiking required as follows:

 1 – easy walking, no hills, or birding mostly by vehicle